-My life has changed dramatically since I started this company, but time has come and I made probably the biggest decision in my career so far: to leave UX Passion, my own company where I served as Creative Director.
+My life has changed dramatically since I co-founded this company, but time has come and I made probably the biggest decision in my career so far: to leave UX Passion, where I served as Creative Director.

 My life has changed dramatically since I started this company with Vibor and, later on, Darko.
 This was actually my first job outside of my five-year freelance design career while I was a student and high school kid.